 There is no easy way to get to Nikko from nested among mountains Takayama.
-It's a six hours ride on trains with a few changes in cities I have been to.
+It's a six-hour ride on trains with a few changes in cities I have been to.
 The other option is to take a bus to Matsumoto first, and then continue the journey on trains.
-Same six hours ride, but one new city to see and no repeats.
+Same six-hour ride, but one new city to see and no repeats.

 Express from Matsumoto to Nagano.